ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 👍 Cohesion, clarity, and English grammar.

-In the oil industry, undesirable events in wells can cause economic damage, environmental accidents, and human casualties.
-Solutions based on Artificial Intelligence or Machine Learning for Early Detection of such events have proven valuable for diverse applications across industries.
-In 2019, recognizing the importance and the lack of public datasets related to events in oil-producing wells, Petrobras developed and publicly released the first version of the 3W Dataset, consisting of Multivariate Time Series labeled by experts as either undesirable events or periods of normal operation.
-Since then, the 3W Dataset has become a foundational reference for numerous works in the field.
-Over the last few years, Petrobras has been working on improving the 3W Dataset, making structural modifications, and adding more labeled data.
-This data article describes the current publicly available version of the 3W Dataset, with the main objective of encouraging and supporting the 3W Community to develop robust methodologies, digital products and services to detect undesirable events with enough anticipation to enable corrective or mitigating actions.
+In the oil industry, events in wells can cause economic damage, environmental accidents, and human casualties.
+Solutions based on Artificial Intelligence or Machine Learning for Early Detection of events have shown promise for different industries.
+In 2019, after recognizing the importance and the lack of public datasets related to events in producing oil wells, Petrobras developed and made public the 3W Dataset first version, consisting of Multivariate Time Series labeled by experts corresponding to undesirable events or to periods of normal operation.
+Since then, the 3W Dataset has been explored and the published works already form a considerable scientific framework.
+Over the last few years, the 3W Dataset has also been evolved by Petrobras.
+For example, its structure was considerably modified, and more labeled data were incorporated.
+This data article describes the 3W Dataset current publicly available version and its publication will encourage and support the 3W Community to develop robust methodologies, digital products and services that can detect undesirable events early enough to enable corrective or mitigating actions.

+C.J.M: Suggested modification to emphasize novelties in the paper:
+In the oil industry, events in wells can cause economic damage, environmental accidents, and human casualties.
+Artificial intelligence or machine learning solutions for early detection have shown promise in all industries.
+In 2019, recognizing the importance and lack of public datasets related to events in producing oil wells, Petrobras developed and publicly released the first version of the 3W Dataset, consisting of Multivariate Time Series labeled by experts as either undesirable events or periods of normal operation.
+Since then, the 3W Dataset has been explored, and published works have already formed a considerable scientific framework.
+Over the last few years, Petrobras has further developed this dataset.
+The instances are persisted in Parquet files, more efficient for complex data, new instances were added to several classes, and more variables were added to the instances in order to increase the performance of the classifiers.
+This data article describes the current publicly available version of the 3W dataset with valuable information to improve previous published results and also to encourage new users.

 ### Background & Summary ⁉️